globalseismology/avni/docs/overview/design_philosophy.rst

 methods ``copy()``, ``crop()``, ``resample()`` and ``save()`` with similar or identical method signatures.
-The sensor-level classes also all have an ``info`` attribute containing an :class:`~avni.Info` object, which keeps track of channel names and types, applied filters, projectors, etc. See :ref:`tut-info-class` for more info.
+The sensor-level classes also all have an ``info`` attribute containing an :class:`~avni.Info` object, which keeps track of channel names and types, applied filters, projectors, etc.

 .. _sect-meth-chain: